SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-hdinsight.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-hdinsight.png')} alt="Thumbnail icon" width="50"/>

 [Azure HDInsight](https://learn.microsoft.com/en-gb/azure/hdinsight/hdinsight-overview) is a full-spectrum, managed cluster platform which simplifies running big data frameworks in large volume and velocity using Apache Spark, Apache Hive, LLAP, Apache Kafka, Apache Hadoop, and more in your Azure environment.
-This integration helps in monitoring request throughput, message throughput, concurrent connections in your clusters.
+This integration helps in monitoring request throughput, message throughput, and concurrent connections in your clusters.

 ## Log and Metric types